< PREV | NEXT > | INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 That did not, however, mean a return to business as usual.
 Snowden's revelations led a number of tech companies to integrate encryption more tightly and seamlessly into their products, and enable it as a default setting.
 The Apple company released their iOS 8 operating system in 2014, which established security as a major selling point; internet giant Google soon followed with a security-focused release of their Android operating system.
 The authorities grew restless as vendors began to push security, worried that it would allow terrorists and criminals to "go dark", to successfully evade surveillance, with criticisms of Apple in consequence.

 A line has to be drawn on privacy, but there is no unrestricted right to it; again, the US Constitution specifies no unrestricted rights.
 Court decisions have established that defendants may "plead the Fifth" and refuse to divulge computer passwords to a court.
 Of course, as mentioned earlier, defendants then can't speak in their own defense, and might prejudice the jury against them.
-In addition, it was established that "biometric" identification -- fingerprints or face recognition -- is not covered under 5th Amendment protection, since neither fingerprints nor faces are confidential.
+In addition, it was established that "biometric" identification -- fingerprints or face recognition -- is not covered under 5th Amendment protection, since neither fingerprints nor faces are confidential data.

-If we have a limited right to privacy, we have effectively no right to anonymity; that would be like granting a right to fraud.
+If we have a limited right to privacy, we have effectively no right to anonymity -- that would be like granting a right to fraud.
 In most countries, it is not possible to drive a car without registration plates, a license, or insurance.
 Most countries require babies to be registered at birth, and issue numbers to track payments in and out of social-security systems.
 People do not expect to live in an anonymous house; draw an anonymous income; or open an anonymous bank account, and conduct anonymous transactions with a bank.
 Every purchase or other trusted transaction that we perform online is necessarily accessible to the authorities, if possibly with a warrant, since the law is the ultimate enforcer of trusted transactions.

 The FBI canvassed the residence of the late terrorists, and found among other things three smartphones.
 Two had been broken, but the third was intact.
 It technically wasn't Farook's phone; it belonged to San Bernadino County and Farook used it as his work phone.
 It didn't seem likely there was much of interest on the third smartphone -- otherwise it would have been broken as well -- but the FBI wanted to inspect it anyway.
 The problem was that the phone demanded a four-digit passcode and used login throttling, delaying for a longer time after each failed passcode input.
 After ten failed attempts, the phone would wipe its contents.